Alex Timossi Andersson

-Alex Emilio Timossi Andersson (born 19 January 2001) is a Swedish professional footballer who plays as a winger for Eredivisie club Heerenveen.
+Alex Emilio Timossi Andersson (born 19 January 2001) is a Swedish professional footballer who plays as a right winger for Allsvenskan club IF Brommapojkarna.

 Club career

 A youth academy graduate of Helsingborgs IF, Andersson made his senior team debut on 17 April 2017 in a 1–1 draw against Gefle.
 He scored his first goal on 13 May 2017 in a 2–2 draw against IK Frej.

 On 27 October 2017, Bayern Munich announced that they have agreed a transfer with Helsingborgs for Andersson.
 He was expected to join Bayern on 1 July 2019, but eventually joined the under-19 team of Bayern in July 2018.

-On 6 February 2020, Andersson returned to Helsingborgs on a short term loan deal till 30 June.
+On 6 February 2020, Andersson returned to Helsingborgs on a short-term loan deal till 30 June.
 His contract was later extended till the end of the 2020 Allsvenskan season.
 On 8 February 2021, he joined Austria Klagenfurt on loan until the end of the season.

-On July 6 2022, Andersson joined Eredivisie club Heerenveen permanently on a four-year contract until 2026, for an undisclosed fee.
+On 6 July 2022, Andersson joined Eredivisie club Heerenveen permanently on a four-year contract until 2026, for an undisclosed fee.

+On 31 August 2023, Andersson moved back to his native Sweden to play for Allsvenskan club IF Brommapojkarna.